 GUIDE POINTS TO OBJECTING

-- The proposal would devastate the existing views of the hillfort afforded along the B4580 Whittington Road, which allows the monument to be appreciated and experienced in its landscape.
-This conflicts with NPPF para 206 which states: ‘Local planning authorities should look for opportunities for new development within Conservation Areas and World Heritage Sites, and within the setting of heritage assets, to enhance or better reveal their significance.
-Proposals that preserve those elements of the setting that make a positive contribution to the asset (or which better reveal its significance) should be treated favourably.’
+- The proposals would devastate the existing views of the hillfort from the B4580 Whittington Road, which allows the monument to be appreciated and experienced in its landscape.
+Contrary to NPPF para 206, development would not ‘enhance or better reveal’ the significance of the hillfort or ‘preserve those elements of the setting that make a positive contribution to the asset’.

-- The large scale of the development, including 83 houses, drives, roads, substation and pumping station, constitutes a substantial change to the setting of a scheduled monument of high order significance.
-This conflicts with the S14.1a policy requirement that: ‘Development should demonstrate appropriate regard to the significance and setting of the Old Oswestry Hill Fort.’
+The large scale of the development (including 83 houses, drives, roads, substation, pumping station) constitutes a substantial change to the near setting of a scheduled monument of high national significance.
+This conflicts with the S14 requirement that: ‘Development should demonstrate appropriate regard to the significance and setting of the Old Oswestry Hill Fort.’

 Conflicts with other planning policy and updated assessments

-- Fields shared with OSW004 and others located across the hillfort’s west/east landscape have been excluded from allocation for housing development in the SAMDev local plan until at least 2036 (a commitment made by Shropshire Council in March 2019), due to their heritage importance as part of the hillfort’s setting.
-OSW004 would also meet these criteria if it had not been allocated back in 2015.
-The site is now gravely at odds with updated strategic planning and landscape assessments that are ushering development away from the hillfort and to the east of the A5 bypass.
+- Fields that overlap with OSW004 and others within the hillfort’s west/east landscape have been excluded from allocation for housing development in the updated Local Plan until at least 2036 (a commitment made by Shropshire Council in March 2019), due to their heritage importance as part of the hillfort’s setting.
+This makes the site unsustainable in relation to updated strategic planning and landscape assessments that are steering development away from the hillfort and to the east of the A5 bypass.

-- The application fails to comply with Oswestry’s 2020 plan, since it does not provide an ‘attractive gateway’ to the town along Whittington Road.
-Instead, first impressions will be dominated by a modern housing estate, like many other towns, rather than open views to the unique spectacle of one of Britain’s finest hillforts and the town’s most distinctive asset and outstanding landmark.
+The application fails to comply with Oswestry’s 2020 plan, since it does not provide an ‘attractive gateway’ to the town along Whittington Road.
+Instead, first impressions will be dominated by a modern housing estate rather than open views to the unique spectacle of one of Britain’s finest hillforts and the town’s most distinctive asset and outstanding landmark.

 Overwhelming public opposition to loss of a valued landscape

-- Since 2012, there has been considerable and longstanding opposition from the public and key stakeholders/consultees to development on OSW004.
-This is compelling evidence that the greater public benefit comes from the conservation of what is a landscape of high value to the community, and not from housing that damages the hillfort’s setting and significance and can be accommodated elsewhere.
+- Since 2012, there has been considerable and longstanding opposition from the public and key stakeholders/consultees to development on OSW004, including 12,000+ petition signatures.
+This is compelling evidence that the greater public benefit comes from the conservation of what is a landscape of high value to the community, not from housing that damages the hillfort’s setting and significance and can be accommodated elsewhere.